jrieke/streamlit-analytics/README.md

 - [ ] Track unique users (probably requires cookies? but would we need to show a consent form then?)
 - [ ] Enable tracking on widgets created directly from beta_container, beta_expander, beta_columns
+- [ ] Make a demo gif for the readme
 - [x] ~~Persist results after re-starting app (e.g. database or file, but where should this be saved/hosted)~~
 - [ ] Find an easier alternative to Firestore for saving the data
 - [x] ~~Track time the user spent in a session and show as "complete time spent on your app"~~